morgwai/grpc-scopes/README.md

     * methods implementing RPC procedures themselves
     * all invocations of callbacks registered via `ServerCallStreamObserver`s

-    have "separate `listenerEventScope`s", **EXCEPT** the first call to `onReady()` handler in case of unary requests as it's invoked in the same `Listener` event-handling method as the RPC method (see [the source of gRPC UnaryServerCallListener.onHalfClose()](https://github.com/grpc/grpc-java/blob/v1.60.1/stub/src/main/java/io/grpc/stub/ServerCalls.java#L182-L189) for details).
+    have separate `listenerEventScope`s, **EXCEPT** the first call to `onReady()` handler in case of unary requests as it's invoked in the same `Listener` event-handling method as the RPC method (see [the source of gRPC UnaryServerCallListener.onHalfClose()](https://github.com/grpc/grpc-java/blob/v1.60.1/stub/src/main/java/io/grpc/stub/ServerCalls.java#L182-L189) for details).
   * For clients this means that:
     * all callbacks to response `StreamObserver`s supplied as arguments to stub RPC methods
     * all invocations of callbacks registered via `ClientCallStreamObserver`

-    have "separate `listenerEventScope`s".
+    have separate `listenerEventScope`s.
 * `ServerCallHandler.startCall(...)` and each call to any of the returned `ServerCall.Listener`'s methods run within **the same instance** of [ServerRpcContext](https://javadoc.io/doc/pl.morgwai.base/grpc-scopes/latest/pl/morgwai/base/grpc/scopes/ServerRpcContext.html).
 This means that:
   * a single given call to a method implementing RPC procedure
   * all callbacks to the request `StreamObserver` returned by this given call
   * all callbacks to handlers registered via this call's `ServerCallStreamObserver`

-  all share "the same `rpcScope`".
+  all share the same `rpcScope`.
 * Each method call to a single given instance of `ClientCall.Listener` run within **the same instance** of [ClientRpcContext](https://javadoc.io/doc/pl.morgwai.base/grpc-scopes/latest/pl/morgwai/base/grpc/scopes/ClientRpcContext.html).
 This means that:
   * all callbacks to the response `StreamObserver` supplied as an argument to this given call of the stub sRPC method
   * all callbacks to handlers registered via this call's `ClientCallStreamObserver`

-  all share "the same `rpcScope`".
+  all share the same `rpcScope`.

 ## MAIN USER CLASSES

 ### [GrpcModule](https://javadoc.io/doc/pl.morgwai.base/grpc-scopes/latest/pl/morgwai/base/grpc/scopes/GrpcModule.html)
-Contains the above `Scope`s, `ContextTracker`s, some helper methods and gRPC interceptors that start the above contexts.
+Contains the above `Scope`s, `ContextTracker`s, some helper methods and gRPC interceptors that start the above `Context`s.

 ### [GrpcContextTrackingExecutor](https://javadoc.io/doc/pl.morgwai.base/grpc-scopes/latest/pl/morgwai/base/grpc/scopes/GrpcContextTrackingExecutor.html)
 A `ThreadPoolExecutor` that upon dispatching a task, automatically transfers the current `RpcContext` and `ListenerEventContext` to the worker thread.<br/>
-Instances should usually be created using helper methods from the above `GrpcModule` and configured for named instance injection in user modules.
+Instances should usually be created using helper methods from the above [ExecutorManager](https://javadoc.io/doc/pl.morgwai.base/grpc-scopes/latest/pl/morgwai/base/grpc/scopes/ExecutorManager.html) and configured for named instance injection in user modules.

 ### [ContextBinder](https://javadoc.io/doc/pl.morgwai.base/guice-context-scopes/latest/pl/morgwai/base/guice/scopes/ContextBinder.html)
-Binds tasks and callbacks (`Runnable`s, `Consumer`s and `BiConsumer`s) to contexts that were active at the time of binding.
-This can be used to transfer `Context`s **almost** fully automatically when it's not possible to use `GrpcContextTrackingExecutor` when switching threads (for example when providing callbacks as arguments to async functions).
+Binds tasks and callbacks (`Runnable`s, `Callable`s, `Consumer`s etc) to `Context`s that were active at the time of binding.
+This can be used to transfer `Context`s **almost** fully automatically when it's not possible to use `GrpcContextTrackingExecutor` when switching `Thread`s (for example when providing callbacks as arguments to async functions).
 See a usage sample below.

 ## USAGE

-1. Create an instance of `GrpcModule` and pass it to other modules.
+1. Create an instance of `GrpcModule` and pass to other `Module`s its `rpcScope` and `listenerEventScope` as `longTermScope` and `shortTermScope` respectively.
-1. Other modules can use `GrpcModule.rpcScope` and `GrpcModule.listenerEventScope` to scope their bindings: `bind(MyComponent.class).to(MyComponentImpl.class).in(grpcModule.rpcScope);`
+1. Other `Module`s may use the passed `Scope`s in their bindings: `bind(MyComponent.class).to(MyComponentImpl.class).in(longTermScope);`
 1. All gRPC service instances added to server must be intercepted with `GrpcModule.serverInterceptor` like the following: `.addService(ServerInterceptors.intercept(myService, grpcModule.contextInterceptor /* more interceptors here... */))`
 1. All client `Channel`s must be intercepted with `GrpcModule.clientInterceptor` or `GrpcModule.nestingClientInterceptor` like the following: `ClientInterceptors.intercept(channel, grpcModule.clientInterceptor)`